ash/raku-course/essentials/strings/string-concatenation/index.md

 {% include menu.html %}

-If you have two strings, you can join them together and get the new longer string.
+If you have two strings, you can join them together and get a new longer string.
 This action is called string concatenation.
 In Raku, you concatenate strings using—guess what?—concatenation operator.
 This operator is a tilda: `~`.
 To concatenate two strings, put `~` between them:

 ```raku
 say 'Hello, ' ~ 'World!';
 ```

-If our strings are kept in variable, we can ’concatenate variables‘, well, actually, concatenate the strings that those variables keep:
+If our strings are kept in variables, we can ’concatenate variables‘, well, actually, concatenate the strings that those variables keep:

 ```raku
 my $greeting = 'Hello, ';